sencesco/MyBlog/_posts/2024-12-22-house_price_prediction-with-DL.markdown

 </pre>

 Kaggle will show model performance based on RMSLE (Root Means Square Log Error) that the result on test set is 0.14749

+## Challenges and Considerations
+- **Data Quality:** In this challenge, I try to avoid outlier handling, and the model can capture them, which is good performance.
+In the other way, that means a model due to outliers can be overfitting.
+Then handling or keeping some outliers can make more data good quality and contain some bias for a more flexible model.
+- **Model Architecture:** Even if I add a regularization and normalization layer to avoid overfitting, based on data quality, this model is still overfitting.
+In addition, the complexity of the model with more neurons in the dense layer may be more complex than this problem.
+- **Model Tuning:** In this model, the setting of the learning rate using `Adam(learning_rate=0.01)`: this is quite high for Adam.
+Often 0.001 or even 0.0005 is more stable

+## Conclusion
+&emsp; From my experience with this challenge, outlier handling can be significant to data quality and model bias.
+Even a deep learning model can capture all the complex relationships but is at high risk of overfitting.
+So the leverage of data quality and model bias can make a model more efficient and more flexible when predicting with unseen data.

+&emsp; In model architecture, the complexity of the model with more neurons will make the model more complex than less flexible upon sizing of data.
+So capable of them is also important.
+And hyperparameter tuning, such as learning rate, etc., can make a model more efficient and more flexible when predicting with unseen data if they are optimal.

+&emsp; If you found this project useful, feel free to share it, Thanks for reading!